Petar Čule: Priesthood

 After returning to his homeland in 1923, Čule was appointed a prefect of the HKD Napredak's dormitory in Mostar, a position he held until 1929.
 At the same time, he was a religious teacher at the Mostar gymnasium until 1924.
-As a religious teacher and prefect of the dormitory, Čule actively worked with the youth and their parents, accomplishing good results which were noted by the gymnasium, which in 1926 offered him the professorship of philosophy and French. Čule lectured French for a year, and philosophy for two years, until 1928.
+As a spiritual teacher and prefect of the dormitory, Čule actively worked with the youth and their parents, accomplishing good results which were noted by the gymnasium, which in 1926 offered him the professorship of philosophy and French. Čule lectured French for a year and philosophy for two years until 1928.
 At the same time, in 1926, Čule was appointed a diocesan archivist.
 Again in 1930, the bishop appointed Čule a part-time religious teacher at the gymnasium.
 He remained to lecture there until 1941.
 Like most of the clergy of his time, including the Franciscans, Čule was a supporter of the pro-Yugoslav and Catholic Croatian Popular Party (HPS) and sent students to Catholic organisations led by the Franciscans, and especially to the Orlovi organisation.

-During his time as a priest, Čule published two books – Misli velikih umova o Bogu i vjeri (Thoughts of Great Minds about God and Faith; 1925) and Misli velikih umova o Kristu i katoličkoj Crkvi (Thoughts of Great Minds about Christ and the Catholic Church; 1926).
+During his time as a priest, Čule published two books: Misli velikih umova o Bogu i vjeri (Thoughts of Great Minds about God and Faith; 1925) and Misli velikih umova o Kristu i katoličkoj Crkvi (Thoughts of Great Minds about Christ and the Catholic Church; 1926).
 On the 400th anniversary of the Society of Jesus, Čule translated Thomas J. Campbell's two-volume book The Jesuits, 1534-1921: A History Of The Society Of Jesus, From Its Foundation To The Present Time (Povijest Isusovačkog reda), which was published in 1941 and 1942 respectively.
-These two books, considered apologetic, were issued at the time when the Catholic Church promoted such literature and movements against anti-clerical leanings and opposition to the Church around the World.
+These two books, considered apologetic, were issued when the Catholic Church promoted such literature and movements against anti-clerical leanings and opposition to the Church around the World.
 In the preface of his books, Čule said they were published in "unphilosophical time" in which there was "a fierce campaign against the tradition and authority led by rationalism and modern subjectivism". Čule was also the editor of Mali kršćanski nauk (The Little Christian Doctrine), which was republished several times. Čule also published articles in several magazines and often held sermons in the local church and other parishes.
-As a prominent preacher, Čule was often invited to ceremonies to hold sermons.
+As a prominent preacher, Čule was frequently invited to ceremonies to hold sermons.
 He often organised spiritual exercises and renewals at the local friaries.